FranklinBarto/FranklinBarto/README.md

 ### 👋  I’m Franklin Barto, a software developer building things on the web!

 Primarily, I work as a full stack dev, but also have experience in Product Design, DevOps, and Data Science.

-Currently, I'm learning AI/ML and some React-Native.
+I'm currently learning AI/ML.

 ---